 There are ways to reduce the amount of IHT you pay.
 HM Revenue & Customs (HMRC) permits you to make a number of small gifts each year without creating an IHT liability.
 Each person has their own allowance (up to £3000 per tax year), so the amount can be doubled if each spouse or registered civil partner uses their allowance.

-You can also make larger gifts, but these are known as Potentially Exempt Transfers (PETs) and you could have to pay IHT on their value if you die within seven years of making them.
+You can also make larger gifts, but these are known as Potentially Exempt Transfers (PETs).
+You could have to pay IHT on their value if you die within seven years of making them.
 Any other gifts made during your lifetime that do not qualify as a PET will immediately be chargeable to Inheritance Tax.
 These are called Chargeable Lifetime Transfers (CLTs) and an example is a gift into a discretionary trust.

 The taxation rules of CLTs are complicated, and you should obtain professional financial advice if you are considering a CLT.
-Also, if you make a gift to someone but keep an interest in it, it becomes known as a ‘Gift With Reservation’ and will remain in your estate for IHT purposes when you die.
+Also, if you make a gift to someone but keep an interest in it, it becomes known as a ‘Gift With Reservation’.
+This will remain in your estate for IHT purposes when you die.

 HMRC permits you to give the following as exempt transfers:

-8. Farmers can also gain up to 100% relief from IHT when making gifts of certain agricultural land or farm buildings.
-But the rules in both these situations are complex and it would be best to seek expert advice before gifting anything away.
+- Farmers can also gain up to 100% relief from IHT when making gifts of certain agricultural land or farm buildings.
+But the rules in both these situations are complex.
+It would be best to seek expert advice before gifting anything away.

 Life insurance policy

-If you don’t want to give away your assets while you’re still alive, another option is to take out life cover, which can pay out an amount equal to your estimated IHT liability on death.
+If you don’t want to give away your assets while you’re still alive, another option is to take out life cover.
+This can pay out an amount equal to your estimated IHT liability on death.
 Taking out a life insurance policy written under an appropriate trust could be used towards paying any IHT liability.